Transfer Credit Guidelines

 - Other situations may be permissible, so students should check in with their academic advisor if they think they may have a unique situation.

 In order for a student to transfer credit from another institution after matriculating at Northeastern, the student must file a petition with their academic advisor, which will be reviewed by the Office of the Provost.
-Students should download the Transfer Credit Policy Exception and email it to their academic advisor.
+Students should download the Transfer Credit Policy Exception Petition and email it to their academic advisor.
 Paper submissions will not be accepted; the form must be submitted via email.

 Before registering for any courses at an institution outside of Northeastern, students must have an approved petition on file with their academic advisor.